1.RBC Ion+ Visa

-Earn a 10% cash back welcome bonus of up to CA$250 for the first 4 statements on net purchases up to CA$3,000; A CA$50 cash back bonus for setting up one pre-authorized payment.
+10% cash back on net purchases (up to CA$2,000) within your first 4 statements (up to CA$200), a CA$50 cash back bonus for setting up one pre-authorized payment, and a first-year annual fee rebate.

-Earn 4% cash back on gas, EV charging, and groceries; 2% on dining, transportation, and recurring bills; 1% on everything else.
+Earn 4% cash back on gas and groceries, plus up to 2% on everything else.

 21.99%